Last updated: 23-05-2024. From web page: Council Constitution.

 2. Officers must seek advice from the Procurement Team in any and all instances of uncertainty about whether the Rules apply and how to apply the Rules.

 3. The Rules work in concert with Council policies and relevant legislation.
-When conducting procurement activities officers must ensure they also comply with:
+When conducting procurement activities officers must ensure they also comply, where relevant, with:

 1. all requirements of public procurement law;